Primary Prevention in Tennessee

-The Primary Prevention Plans 2017-2018 Annual Report provides an overview of initiatives and some of the accomplishments of the plans across the state in order to highlight the important work that health department staff have implemented over the past year.
-Please click the image below to view the report.
+The Primary Prevention Plans Annual Report provides an overview of initiatives and accomplishments of the plans across the state in order to highlight the important work that health department staff implement each year.
+Please click the images below to view the reports.

 Annual Primary Prevention Plan Resource Guide

 Each year, the Office of Primary Prevention creates a resource guide that provides an overview to what primary prevention is, what meaningful primary prevention work is, how to make a clinical connection to population health, and how a local health department should complete their planning process.
 You can view the current resource guide by clicking on the cover photo of the guide.